pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Create traditions that reinforce values
 - Think in terms of generations, not years

 The philanthropic legacy you build today will shape how your Legacy is remembered for 365 years and beyond.
-Invest in creating lasting impact, and you'll build a legacy that extends far beyond financial wealthâ€”a legacy of values, impact, and positive change.
+Invest in creating lasting impact, and you'll build a legacy that extends far beyond financial wealth—a legacy of values, impact, and positive change.

 ---